WilliamTaylor/Uws-Campus-App/README.md

 # UWS Campus App &nbsp; &nbsp; &nbsp; [![Build status](https://travis-ci.org/william-taylor/uws-campus-app.svg?branch=master)](https://travis-ci.org/william-taylor/uws-campus-app) [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/ellerbrock/open-source-badge/) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 UWS Campus App is Java based Android application I made for a university competition.
-It was made because my university hosted a competition to see who could come up with the best mobile app for directing students across the campus.
-I only had 3 weeks to do a prototype as I found out about the competition just a few weeks before it was going to end.
+It was made because my university hosted a competition to see who could come up with the best mobile app for directing students across the campus, it was built in 3 weeks.
 However I managed to win the competition so my ideas were absorbed into the official app which will be launching at some date in the future.
 As it so happens I use it myself so I try to keep it updated where I can.

 ## Overview